IDSIA/hhmarl_2D/README.md

 ## Training

 Run `train_hetero.py` for heterogeneous agents training and `train_hier.py` to train the super-policy (commander).
-The low-level policies must be trained in order to start training of the commander policy.
+The low-level policies must be pre-trained and stored in order to start training of the commander policy.

 `config.py` contain the corresponding arguments to set: